UNC Lineberger Comprehensive Cancer Center has appointed Wendy Brewster, MD, PhD, as associate director of Diversity, Equity and Inclusion.

-The newly created position underscores the cancer center’s commitment to identifying and addressing issues and organizational structures that impede the development of a more inclusive workplace and enhance the cancer care of all North Carolinians.
-Dr. Brewster’s appointment recognizes her consistent leadership in advancing critical initiatives in each of UNC Lineberger’s missions.
+The newly created position underscores the cancer center’s commitment to identifying and addressing issues and organizational structures that impede the development of a more inclusive workplace as well as to enhancing the cancer care of all North Carolinians.
+Brewster’s appointment recognizes her consistent leadership in advancing critical initiatives in each of UNC Lineberger’s missions.

 Brewster, professor of Obstetrics and Gynecology in the UNC School of Medicine and director of the UNC Center for Women’s Health Research, is a practicing gynecologic oncologist, a cancer epidemiologist and a researcher on several active projects identifying at risk populations and mechanisms that lead to poor outcomes in endometrial, ovarian and cervical cancers.

 UNC Lineberger established the Equity Council in 2020 under the leadership of Brewster and Samuel Cykert, MD, to critically evaluate, outline and address the opportunities to bring the principles of diversity, equity and inclusion into six core areas of the cancer center and cancer care.
 In Phase I of this process, the Lineberger Equity Council evaluated the cancer center’s environment and analyzed needs to improve.
 Through that process they have identified and prioritized a list of actionable areas.
 Phase II will implement meaningful and measurable changes.